gabrielbarros28/udemy-nodejs-vidjot/README.md

 # udemy-nodejs-vidjot
-This project is being developed during a nodejs course from udemy
+This project was developed during a nodejs course from udemy.